idf_component.yml

 examples

-This field is optional, if you don't have any examples outside of the examples
+This field is optional if all examples are located within the examples

 directory.
 The ESP Component Registry will automatically discover examples in the examples